corsaro1/wallisk/README.md

 not just a simple lisk blockchain height checker.

-Using TLS v1.1/1.2 to communicate with nodes

 Enjoy it

 note: this is just an alpha version.
 Use it at your own risk

-visual studio 2015 express source code attached.
+visual studio 2010 express source code attached.

 ![Alt text](./image.PNG?raw=true "Optional Title")

 #### Building from source
-Clone the repo on your hard disk, Open the file WALLISK.vbproj with Visual Studio 2015 or superior, then go to menu "Build" >> Build Wallisk you will find the compiled exe inside the bin/Release folder
+Clone the repo on your hard disk, Open the file WALLISK.vbproj with Visual Studio 2010 or superior, then go to menu "Build" >> Build Wallisk you will find the compiled exe inside the bin/Release folder